Sagor0078/distribKV/README.md

 ### Distributed Systems Fundamentals

-- **Sharding**
+- **Sharding(static)**
-  Data is partitioned across multiple nodes based on a hash or shard index.
-This reduces load on individual nodes and enables horizontal scalability.
+  The distribKV project utilizes a static sharding technique.
+In static sharding, the dataset is partitioned across predefined shards based on a fixed configuration.
+Each shard is responsible for a specific subset of the data, and the mapping between data keys and shards is established at the time of system configuration.
+In distribKV, this configuration is specified in the sharding.toml file.

 - **Replication**
   Maintains multiple copies (replicas) of data across nodes for fault tolerance and high availability.
-Uses a **leader–follower model**, where the leader node handles all writes and followers synchronize data.
+Uses a **leader–follower model or single leader replication**, where the leader node handles all writes and followers synchronize data.

 ---